Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "One of the advantages of being disorganized is that one is always having surprising discoveries."
+> "Life is essentially an endless series of problems.
+The solution to one problem is merely the creation of another."
-> — **A.A.
-Milne**
+> — **Mark Manson**

 ---